denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 Now, look at "A -> B".
 That's *not* a theorem, unless there's some other context that proves it.
 As a function type, that's the type of a function which, without including any context of any kind, can take a parameter of type A, and return a value of a *different* type B. You can't do that - there's got to be some context which provides a value of type B - and to access the context, there's got to be something to allow the function to access its context: a free variable.
 Same thing in the logic and the lambda calculus: you need some kind of context to establish "A->B" as a theorem (in the logic)

-It gets better.
 If there is a closed expression whose type is a theorem in the corresponding intuitionistic logic, then the expression that has that type *is a proof* of the theorem.

 ![curry-howard-iso](/img/curry-howard-iso.jpg)

-Examples here are all inspired some questions on [codewars](codewars.com)

-As all we known, Haskell doesn't have [dependent type](<https://en.wikipedia.org/wiki/Dependent_type>), but we can get very close with extensions like "GADT (Generalized Algebraic Data Type)", and prove theorem by it.
+As all we known, Haskell doesn't have [dependent type](<https://en.wikipedia.org/wiki/Dependent_type>), but we can get very close with extensions, e.g. "GADT (Generalized Algebraic Data Type)", and prove theorem by it.

 ### Use GADT to "simulate" Dependent Type

-First we need types to be the **values**
+First we need types to represent **values**

 ```haskell
 data Z
 data S n
 ```

-Notice that `Z` and `S n` are just types, you cannot even construct some values with these types.
-So we need to connect them with some values we can construct.
+Notice that `Z` and `S n` are just types, you cannot construct values with these types.
+We need to connect them with some values we can construct.

 ```haskell
 data Nat :: * -> * where